muddiman/All_Fours/src/public/READ.ME.md

 Intend to port it to Python (using pygame).
 As code base grows, I intend to separate the code into conceptual category, the libraries, for graphics, AI, etc and the user interface.
 Such that the graphics can be upgraded easily without a rewrite of the game functionality.
 Features can be added, new rules implemented, in a modular way.
 The game lacks any animation intentionally.
-Because this card game is particularly complex, I wanted to have a fully functional card game be i add the "bells & whistles" like animation and sound.
-To keep bandwidth to a minimum I would try to use HTML Canvas exclusive for graphics and animation.
+Because this card game is particularly complex, I wanted to have a fully functional card game and later add the "bells & whistles" like animation and sound.
+To keep bandwidth to a minimum I would try to use HTML Canvas exclusive for graphics and animation, instead of using a fully featured frame-work.